Kyle Bennett (footballer)

-He has previously played for Wolverhampton Wanderers, Bury, Doncaster Rovers, Crawley Town, Bradford City, Portsmouth, Bristol Rovers, Swindon Town, Grimsby Town and AFC Telford United.
+He played professionally in the Football League for Wolverhampton Wanderers, Bury, Doncaster Rovers, Crawley Town, Bradford City, Portsmouth, Bristol Rovers, Swindon Town and Grimsby Town.
+In 2021 he moved into Non-league football for the first time and signed for AFC Telford United, he has since played for Hednesford Town and Stratford Town.

 Playing career

 Wolverhampton Wanderers

 Bennett began playing for Wolverhampton Wanderers at the age of seven, signing for the club at age nine.
 He signed a three-year professional contract in September 2007, just after has seventeenth birthday.
 He stayed at Molineux for two years without ever making the first team.
 On 10 March 2009, Bennett signed his first professional contract with the club.

 In March 2010 he had a two-week trial with Leicester City and then given a trial at Port Vale.
 At the end of the 2009–10 season, Bennett was released by the club.

 Bury

 In August 2010 he joined League Two club Bury on a one-year deal, after impressing on trial.

 He made his debut in a 1–0 defeat to Port Vale at Gigg Lane on 7 August 2010.
 He scored his first goals in professional football on 26 February 2011, when he scored twice as Bury beat Crewe Alexandra 3–1.
 In his first season at Bury, Bennett scored two goals in thirty-three appearances in all competitions, as he helped Bury gain promotion to League One.